Lord Percy: The fashion today is towards the tiny.

 - Nanashi in Duel Savior Destiny is a complete airhead with a faulty memory and a rather bubbly disposition in contrast to the whole 'so undead my limbs are falling off' thing.

-- Yellow Heart from Hyperdimension Neptunia Victory, for all her enthusiasm and good intentions, has simplistic speech patterns, extremely limiter literacy, and is generally about as sharp as a spherical brick.
+- Yellow Heart from Hyperdimension Neptunia Victory, for all her enthusiasm and good intentions, has simplistic speech patterns, extremely limited literacy, and is generally about as sharp as a spherical brick.
 She makes up for it by being horrifyingly strong even by the standards of a Physical God.

 - Arcueid, she of Tsukihime and Melty Blood fame, comes off quite ditzy, being a centuries-old vampire princess not used to the societal norms of the human world.
-Watch out, because she can kill you before you can blink, even before her Superpowered Evil Side kicks in.

 - Yumina, the titular character from Yumina The Ethereal, who completely lacks any common sense and has trouble understanding even non-complex concepts.